 Rayburn House Building, Washington, D.C.

-All currently enrolled students are eligible to apply.
+All currently enrolled undergraduate students are eligible to apply.
 Students must have worked with a WSU faculty or staff member who served as a mentor to the project.
-Undergraduate research projects that include teams of students within or across disciplines are encouraged to apply however due to limited funds only one member of a team can be supported through OUR.
+Undergraduate research projects that include teams of students within or across disciplines are encouraged to apply; however, due to limited funds, only one member of a team can be supported through OUR.

-- Students should apply directly to CUR following all submission guideline they provide.
+Students should apply directly to CUR following all submission guidelines they provide.
 OUR will fund travel expenses to any students accepted to attend the event.

 - Your research should represent one of CUR's Divisions (Arts and Humanities, Biology, Chemistry, Geosciences, Health Sciences, Mathematics/Computer Science, Physics/Astronomy, Psychology, and Social Sciences).

-- Abstract submissions should describe your research, scholarship, or creative activity and discuss its significance to society (i.e. what larger issues or problems were you trying address or understand?; how does your work relate to current policy issues?).
+- Abstract submissions should describe your research, scholarship, or creative activity and discuss its significance to society (i.e. what larger issues or problems were you trying to address or understand?
+How does your work relate to current policy issues?).